continuedev/continue/docs/docs/customize/model-providers/more/watsonx.md

   ]
 }
 ```

+### Configuration Options

-Make sure to specify a template name, such as "granite" or "llama3".
+Make sure to specify a template name, such as `granite` or `llama3`, and to set the `contextLength` to the model's context window size.
 You can also configure generation parameters, such as temperature, topP, topK, frequency penalty, and stop sequences:

 ```json title="~/.continue/config.json"